 Cecil B. DeMille was known for many qualities, but good taste, restraint, and discretion were not among them.
-In this screen version of “Cleopatra,” based on historical material gathered by Bartlett Cormack, Jeanie MacPherson, and Finely Peter Dunne, Jr., he treats the text as a soap opera, dominated by characters that are satyrns and nymphomaniacs, and the dialogue as gossip.
+In this screen version of Cleopatra, based on historical material gathered by Bartlett Cormack, Jeanie MacPherson, and Finely Peter Dunne, Jr., he treats the text as a soap opera, dominated by characters that are satyrns and nymphomaniacs, and the dialogue feels like gossip.

 Among the big set-pieces is the famous sea sequence, with a huge net holding numerous half-naked girls, offering Marc Anthony (Henry Wilcoxon) giant sea shells out of priceless gems, before a veil begins to cover him and the kittenish Cleopatra (Claudette Colbert).